Looking to insure your cat or dog? Find out what you need to know.

 What does it cover?

-In many cases, you can also claim on your policy if you take your pet on holiday and he or she requires urgent medical attention while you are abroad.
+Apart from visits to the vet, in many cases, you can also claim on your policy if you take your pet on holiday and he or she requires urgent medical attention while you’re abroad.

 There’s no point paying over the odds, however.
 A comparison site is a good place to start and should help you get the right level of cover at the lowest price.